AMHlocal/Covid-19-and-NYC-Boroughs/README.md

 # Covid-19 and NYC Boroughs
-Research Question to Answer: Is there a relationship between the income levels of the 5 boroughs in NYC and Covid 19 cases/deaths.

 Project Description/Outline: Determine if there is a correlation with each borough’s number of Covid 19 cases with their income level.

 Datasets to be used: